 Counseling sessions are generally 45 - 50 minutes and typically occur weekly depending on the needs of the client.

 Payment is expected at the time services are rendered.
-Cost is $10 per session.
+Cost is $25 per session.
+We are able to provide reduced fees to clients with documented financial need.
+You can review our Reduced Fees Application (PDF), print, and return it to our front office or you can view the application and submit it through your patient portal.
 No client will be denied services because of the inability to pay.

 To make an initial appointment, call our clinic and complete a 15-20 minute telephone interview.